 I studied religion at the Universities of Oxford and Lancaster where I developed a particular interest in the religions of South Asia and Japan from the nineteenth century to the present.
 My doctoral thesis examined continuity within the Ramakrishna Math and Mission with reference to the practice of seva, service to humanity.
 Much of this subsequently appeared in The Ramakrishna Mission: The Making of a Modern Hindu Movement (2000) and Swami Vivekananda's Legacy of Service: A Study of the Ramakrishna Math and Mission (2006).
-I have been a member of the Department of Religious Studies at The Open University since 1993 and was head of department from 2002 to 2004.
-In 2006/07 I held the post of Professor of the Study of Religions at University College Cork, and in 2010 was Visting Professor at the Centre for Indian and South Asian Studies, Ecole des Hautes Etudes en Sciences Sociale, Paris.
+I have been a member of the Discipline of Religious Studies at The Open University since 1993 and was head of discipline from 2002 to 2004.
+In 2006/07 I held the post of Professor of the Study of Religions at University College Cork, and in 2010 was Visting Professor at the Centre d'études de l'Inde et de l'Asie du Sud, Ecole des Hautes Etudes en Sciences Sociale, Paris.

 Department of Religious Studies

 The Open University

 Milton Keynes MK7 6AA

 i) The Hindu religious tradition from the nineteenth century to the present, with reference to the relationship between religion and social development and the practice of seva (service to humanity) as performed and understood by the Ramakrishna Math and Mission and Hindu nationalist organisations, in particular, the Vivekananda Kendra.